 Heads of Departments, the Pastoral team and SLT will support staff in responding to behaviour incidents.
+A flow chart summarising the relative roles of staff and the escalation processes can be found in Appendix F.

 6.3 Parents

 Parents are expected to: